BrutalTeam/go-netbox/docs/DeviceBayTemplateRequest.md

 ### NewDeviceBayTemplateRequest

-`func NewDeviceBayTemplateRequest(deviceType BriefDeviceTypeRequest, name string, ) *DeviceBayTemplateRequest`
+`func NewDeviceBayTemplateRequest(deviceType BriefDeviceTypeRequest, ) *DeviceBayTemplateRequest`

 NewDeviceBayTemplateRequest instantiates a new DeviceBayTemplateRequest object This constructor will assign default values to properties that have it defined,